tylerbwong/metalava-gradle/README.md

 `metalavaCheckCompatibility` - Checks API compatibility between the code base and the current API.

+For Android library modules, a task is created for each build variant (e.g. `metalavaGenerateSignatureRelease`)

 The plugin can also be configured using the `metalava` extension block

 ```kt